Sunday, September 22, 2024

 The Longships Light

-Unfortunately the engine was to stay on for much of the trip because the wind stayed on the nose at 8 - 11 knots until it died to almost nothing at 21:00.
+Unfortunately the engine was to stay on for much of the trip from the Longships to get in before forecast bad weather and because the wind stayed on the nose at 8 - 11 knots until it died to almost nothing at 21:00.
 At 22:00 I started to see flashes of lightning to the north, not good, I always feel very vulnerable at sea in lightning with a 40ft lightning conductor the highest thing around for miles.
 For the moment it stayed distant and from 01:00 I sailed for a couple of hours when the wind came in from the WSW, again not in the latest forecast models.

-Light to moderate rain started at 02:00 (and lasted till about 5:30) and the lightning drew nearer, fortunately it did not get within about five miles and most was not going to ground or rather sea.
+Light to moderate rain started at 02:00 lasting till about 5:30 and the lightning drew nearer, fortunately it did not get within about five miles and most was not going to ground or rather sea.
 From the radar the heavy rain was also about 5 miles away by which time all of the portable electronics was inside the cooker to protect it.
 I learned later that the storm had kept people awake around Milford for much of the night.

 Short range monitoring when below by Radar on the